jochem725/deepdriver/deepracer_deepdriver_ws/ctrl_pkg/README.md

 ## Overview

-The DeepRacer Control ROS package creates the *ctrl_node* which is part of the DeepDriver and will be launched from the traffic_launcher.
+The DeepRacer Control ROS package creates the *ctrl_node* which is part of the DeepDriver and will be launched from the deepdriver_launcher.
 This package was extended and modified from the DeepRacer Control ROS package developed for the core application.
 For more information about the DeepDriver project, see [DeepDriver](https://github.com/jochem725/deepdriver).

 This is the main node with services exposed to be used by webserver backend API calls.
 This node in the AWS DeepRacer application manages the different mode of the device [manual, autonomous, calibration].
 It allows us to maintain the device in a single mode at any point of time so that the overlapping functionalities (like servo messages, etc) are not conflicting each other.
 In this package, an additional mode **traffic** has been added to support the DeepDriver project.